CM Curated List Manager (CMCLM) - Set Up - Creating List Categories

 To create categories, click on Categories in the plugin dashboard.

 In addition to creating list categories, you can also view and edit existing categories in Categories.
-The categories dashboard shows name, description, what list a category belongs to, and the background color in that category.
+The categories dashboard shows name, description, what list a category belongs to, the background color in that category and its image.

 This is where users can keep track of categories.
 Clicking on the category name will show the parent category (if any) and what list it belongs to and the option to change either.
 If you're editing and adding to a curated list over time, you can always go back and re-arrange the categories.